Top Tourist Sights That You Would Be Mad To Miss When Visiting Rome

 Regardless of my overall experience, Rome has some of the most amazing and awe-inspiring sights that I have ever seen.
 That’s one thing that I cannot take away from Rome, and it’s the one thing that I loved about Rome.

-To help you out and to make sure that you don’t miss any of the top sights in this Italian city, I have put together this blog post detailing my favourite places and must-sees.
+To help you out and to make sure that you don’t miss any of the top sights in this Italian city, I have put together this blog post detailing my favorite places and must-sees.

 I need to stress that these are my must-sees.
 If I detailed everything that there is to see in Rome this blog post would be the size of War and Peace – if not bigger!